binduwavell/gov/bylaws.md

 #### Voting Eligibility [votingEligibility]

-With regard to voting there are two types of members: Voting Members and Non-Voting Members.
+With regard to voting there are two types of members: Non-Voting Members and Voting Members.
+Both are members of the organization.
+The only difference, as the name suggests, is whether or not the individual can cast a vote.

+#### Non-Voting Members

+All members start as non-voting members.
+Non-members are encouraged to show their support of and contribute to the organization by working on one or more committees.

-#### Voting Members
+#### Voting Members [votingMembers]

 You must be a "voting member" to cast a binding vote in any general vote, committee vote, or Board election.
 The following are qualifications that must be met for voting members:

-1. You must have introduced yourself via the public list.
-2. You must be listed on the web site as either a Board member or an independent member.
+1. A voting member must be an individual, not a collection of individuals.
+2. A voting member must have a verifiable identity.
+We do not allow anonymous members or members who use pseudonyms.
-3. You must not be an employee of Alfresco Software, Inc. or any of its divisions or subsidiaries.
+3. A voting member must not be an employee of Alfresco Software, Inc. or any of its divisions or subsidiaries.
 Employees of formal business partners, however, are eligible if the other qualifications are met.

-#### Non-Voting Members

-All employees of Alfresco Software, Inc. or any of its divisions or subsidiaries who join the organization are automatically non-voting members.

-If, for some reason, an individual wants to join the organization but be considered a non-voting member, they can do so by informing the public list.
+#### Becoming a Voting Member

+A voting member can propose that a non-voting member be changed to a voting member once they've proven themselves by working on a committee.
+The voting member does this by sending an email to a list that is private to existing voting members.
+The existing voting members discuss whether or not that person has made enough contributions to the Order (not only to the Alfresco community, but to the Order, specifically) to be made into voting members, and they hold a vote on the private list.
+If this vote passes, they are now voting members.

 #### Eligibility Changes

 It is important that the list of voting members be kept reasonably up-to-date.
 From time-to-time, the Board or one of its designated Committees may determine that someone who was previously a voting member is no longer active in the organization and should therefore be considered a non-voting member.
 This can only take place after a reasonable attempt is made to contact the individual to discern their status, and, having failed to receive a response (or hearing directly from the individual that they no longer wish to be considered a voting member) the member's status will then be changed.

-Non-voting members can become voting members when they meet the [voting eligibility][votingEligibility] rules.

-Any time a member's voting eligibility changes it must be announced to the group.
+Any time a member's voting eligibility changes it must be announced to the group via the public list.

+When someone becomes a voting member they must be listed on the web site as such.
+If someone changes from a voting member to a non-voting member their status will be changed to show that they are a non-voting member.
+It is up to that specific member whether or not to continue to be listed on the web site as a member.

+## Non-Commercial

+This is not a commercial organization.
+We do not sell goods or services.
+The organization does not seek to prevent individual members of the organization or employers of those individuals from pursuing their own commercial interests.

 ## Changes to the By-Laws